 Amendment and Termination.
 The Board of Directors may amend, suspend, or terminate the amended and restated 2004 Incentive Plan or the Committee's authority to grant awards there under without stockholder approval, except as otherwise required by law or regulation or under NASDAQ rules.
 However, the rights of a participant may not be materially and adversely affected without such participant's consent with respect to such participant's outstanding awards.
-Unless earlier terminated, the amended and restated 2004 Incentive Plan will terminate at such time that no shares reserved under the amended and restated 2004 Incentive Plan remain available and the Company has no further obligation with respect to any outstanding award.
+Unless earlier terminated, the amended and restated 2004 Incentive Plan will terminate at such time that no shares reserved under the amended and restated 2004 Incentive Plan with respect to any outstanding award.